kentakayama/suit-manifest-generator/README.md

 # SUIT Manifest and TEEP Message Generator
-suit-manifest-generator creates SUIT Manifests and TEEP Messages respectively.
+This tool creates SUIT Manifests and TEEP Messages respectively.
 They can be used as test vector to your implementation.

 ## Install into a Docker Container